 All other applications, except in the following cases where the recommendation is for approval:

-- residential development of more than four dwellings
+- residential development of four or more dwellings

 - significant departure from stated planning policy